 It pays to prepare for your upcoming appraisal and think about what you’re going to discuss.

-Employee appraisal checklist is aimed for the employee to start preparing for their appraisal and get the most out of it.
-Preparing for your appraisal can be a daunting prospect but making the most of your appraisal as an employee is paramount.
+Employee appraisal checklist is aimed at the employee to start preparing for their appraisal and get the most out of it.
+Preparing for your appraisal can be daunting, but making the most of your appraisal as an employee is paramount.

-Employee appraisals can be an extremely stressful time for both parties, the appraiser and the appraisee but the appraisal must work both ways.
+Employee appraisals can be extremely stressful for both parties, the appraiser and the appraiser, but the appraisal must work both ways.
 Input from both sides of the table.

 It pays to prepare for your upcoming appraisal and think about what you’re going to discuss.

-Appraisals can also be called performance review, employee development plan or employee growth plan is all a similar process for helping employees improve skills for their current employment but also moving forward for the future.
+Appraisals can also be called performance reviews, employee development plans or employee growth plans all similar processes for helping employees improve skills for their current employment but also moving forward for the future.

 The purpose of doing employee appraisals is to get feedback from you and others in your job roles so that you can progress further in your career.